jackewings/All-NBA-Prediction/README.md

 The final model achieved strong recall and precision, correctly identifying a high proportion of All-NBA selections while maintaining a low false positive rate.
 Detailed evaluation metrics and confusion matrices are presented in the `03_final_model_evaluation.ipynb` notebook.

+## Web App

+A user-friendly Streamlit web app has been deployed to allow interactive predictions.
+Users can input player statistics and receive a real-time prediction of All-NBA selection probability based on the trained model with optimized thresholding.

+Try it out here: [All-NBA Selection Predictor](https://all-nba-predictor.streamlit.app)

 ## Project Structure

 - `data/` - Raw and processed datasets